Channel-Aware Pretraining of Joint Encoder-Decoder Self-Supervised Model for Telephonic-Speech ASR: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel non-overlapping cluster IDs technique for the state-of-the-art joint encoder-decoder self-supervised architecture to handle the data pooled from different channels (narrow and wide band) better for pretraining.
-By giving different cluster IDs for the same speech units from different channels, the self-supervised model is better informed about the channel information of the incoming speech and models it better.
-Our technique gives a relative improvement of $\sim5\%$ over the selected self-supervised model trained with plain data pooling.
+In this paper, we proposed a method for channel aware pertaining of the state-of-the-art joint encoder-decoder self-supervised architecture to handle the data pooled from different channels (narrow and wide band) in a better way.
+By giving different cluster IDs for the same speech units from different channels, the self-supervised model is able to differentiate the variation in same acoustic units coming from different sample rate.
+On an average a relative improvement of $\sim4\%$ is achieved over the selected self-supervised model trained with plain data pooling with different datasets.
+For future work this method can be tried on different accent or domain data.